 And I kept them for years thinking that one day there will be an occasion to wear it.
 Yes, you guessed it – there wasn’t.

 So now when I buy a piece of clothing I ask myself a few questions first.
 Am I going to wear it on multiple occasions?
 Is it comfortable, durable and practical?
 Do I need to iron it (because if I do it will definitely prevent me from wearing it)?
 Will I be able to take it with me whilst travelling?
 Does it pack small?

 Yes, I will buy boots and winter jacket which won’t go with me on my Southeast Asia or South America travels and most likely will get shipped to my sister’s house.
 But those are pieces I will definitely wear if I’m at home during winter months.
 I will not buy the kind of clothing I will maybe wear if I get invited to a wedding or to that fancy boat party.

-Simple and practical clothes can get transformed into evening wear with a small addition of jewellery and lightweight scarf or kimono.
+Simple and practical clothes can get transformed into evening wear with a small addition of jewellery and a lightweight scarf or kimono.
 I don’t need 5 gowns and 15 blouses for which I will have to figure out the bottom to go with – therefore, more shopping.
 Been there, done that.
-Moving house with hundreds of bags and boxes is a real pain in a lower end.
+Moving house with hundreds of bags and boxes is a real pain in the lower end.
 And I decided that I had enough of it.
-Also as I’m preparing myself to a digital nomad lifestyle, owing millions of things is just not possible.
+Also as I’m preparing myself for a digital nomad lifestyle, owing millions of things is just not possible.

 And the funny thing is – owing less things is actually quite fine.